 Skip to main content

-The Heymarket API enforces rate limits to keep the service stable for all users.
+The Heymarket API enforces rate limits to keep the service stable.
 If your integration sends requests too quickly, the API returns an error and you must slow down before retrying.
-Every response also includes a unique request ID that helps the Heymarket support team trace individual calls.
+Every response also includes a request ID that helps Heymarket support trace individual calls.

 Rate limit

-You can send up to 500 requests per minute per API key.
+The public API limit is 500 requests per minute.
 When you exceed this limit, the API responds with HTTP 429 Too Many Requests.

-Implement exponential backoff when you receive a 429 response.
-Wait a short interval, then retry — doubling the wait time on each successive failure until the request succeeds or you reach a maximum retry count.
+Use exponential backoff when you receive a 429 response.
+Wait briefly, retry, and increase the wait time after each failed retry until the request succeeds or reaches your retry limit.

 Request IDs